preservim/vim-pencil/README.markdown

 # Features

-This plugin focuses on the fundamentals of word processing in Vim:
+This plugin focuses on extending Vim to support the fundamentals of word
+processing:

-* Use for editing text, markdown, textile, and other prose-oriented file types
+* For editing text, markdown, textile, and other prose-oriented file types
+* Agnostic on soft line wrapping versus hard line breaks, supporting both
-* Configures wrap mode for buffer, auto-detecting via modeline if present
+* Auto-detects wrap mode via modeline if present
 * Adjusts navigation key mappings to suit the wrap mode
-* For hard line break mode, enables Insert-mode only autoformat
 * Creates undo points on common punctuation
+* When using hard line breaks, enables autoformat while inserting text
-* Buffer scoped; leaves your global settings alone
+* Configuration is buffer scoped and leaves your global settings alone

-Why such a minimalistic approach?
-There are several Vim plugins for writing that not only change the functional behavior of the editor, but also visual aspects such as colorscheme and font.
-In contrast, this plugin focuses narrowly on the few tweaks needed to smooth the path to writing prose in Vim.
-Where you need more features, you can tailor your environment by installing those plugins that meet your specific needs.
+So why such a minimalistic approach given competing plugins that not only change the functional behavior of the editor, but also control visual aspects such as colorscheme and font?
+It’s because Vim is about choice, where you compose the editing environment that suits you best, extending Vim in the ways that meet your specific needs.
+To that end, _pencil_ focuses narrowly on the few tweaks needed to smooth the path to writing prose in Vim.

 ## Why use Vim for writing?

-While programmers will extol the many virtues of Vim in writing code, few will appreciate its powerful text manipulation capabilities for writing documentation and prose.
-But with plenty of word processing tools available, including those that specifically cater to writers, why use a programmer’s editor like Vim for writing?
+With plenty of word processing apps available, including those that specifically cater to writers, why use a programmer’s editor like Vim for writing?

 There are good reasons NOT to use Vim for writing: